Cleecanth/smph-department-sites/README.md

 ## Project Structure ##

 Within each folder that needs explanation is a more detailed README.
+Otherwise, see the [docs](docs/) folder.

 * `/` (root): The base folder of the project contains example html, configuration files, and this README.